ScaffoldMC/ScaffoldMC/README.md

 > This project is under heavy development, and is **not ready for use**.
 > Features stated below may not be implemented yet, not functional, or untested.

-# mc-server-ui
+# ScaffoldHost

-A self-hosted first-class Minecraft server panel.
+A self-hosted Minecraft server panel for Minecraft: Java Edition.

 ## Mission